Aylamccarthy/cobh-childrens-theatre/README.md

 Website behaved as expected with no errors or warnings and redirected to contact.html.

-Scenario Two - Missing Required Field First Name
+Scenario Two - Missing Required Field Full Name

 Steps to test:

-Navigate to Tacos Travels - Home Page
+Navigate to Cobh children's Theatre - Home Page
 Scroll down to the form and input the following data:
-First Name:
+Child's Full Name:
-Last Name:
+Parent/Guardian's Full Name:
-Email: doe.
+Email: hello.
 Click Submit
 Expected: